Bruce Edwards Ivins: Biography

 In 2011, journalist David Willman's book on Ivins, The Mirage Man: Bruce Ivins, the Anthrax Attacks, and America's Rush to War, was published.
 The book details Ivins' troubled history and mental problems.

 In popular culture

 The 2001 anthrax attack was featured in the TV series The Hot Zone.
+Ivins was played by actor Tony Goldwyn.

-The 2022 Netflix documentary, “The Anthrax Attacks: In the Shadow of 9/11”, features Bruce Ivins prominently and shows him portrayed by actor Clark Gregg in re-enactments.
+The 2022 Netflix documentary, The Anthrax Attacks: In the Shadow of 9/11, features Bruce Ivins prominently and shows him portrayed by actor Clark Gregg in re-enactments.